-On Friday, Sept.
-8, Mason Elementary School is hosting the monthly Senior Breakfast.
+On Friday, Nov.
+17, Mason Elementary School is hosting the monthly Senior Breakfast.
 All senior citizens living in Mason are invited to attend a special breakfast prepared by Chef Deb.
 Grades K through 5 take turns hosting the event.
-If you plan to attend, please arrive by 9:15 a.m. using the main entrance and proceed to the cafeteria.
-If you have questions, contact Mason Elementary School at 878-2962.
+If you plan to attend, please RSVP to Mason Elementary School at 878-2962.
+On Friday morning, arrive by 9:15 a.m. using the main entrance and proceed to the cafeteria.

 The Souhegan Lions & Greenville Lioness Clubs are holding their annual winter clothing drive.